New Zealand foreshore and seabed controversy: 2004 debate

 Although under attack from both sides, the government chose to press forward with its legislation, asserting that what it called its "middle way" was the only means of satisfactorily resolving the controversy.
 Criticism of the government, both from Māori and from opposition parties, continued to intensify, and the government began to lose ground in opinion polls.

-On 27 January 2004, National Party leader Don Brash delivered a speech at Orewa that was highly critical of the government's policy towards Māori.
+On 27 January 2004, Brash delivered a speech at Orewa that was highly critical of the government's policy towards Māori.
 Brash said that the government was showing strong favouritism to Māori, both in the foreshore and seabed debate and in many other areas of government policy.
 Brash's speech was condemned both by the government and by many Māori groups, but met with widespread approval from many other sectors of New Zealand society.
-This support was boosted by the successful ‘iwi/Kiwi’ billboard campaign which followed Brash’s speech.
-These billboards framed the foreshore debate as the Labour Party’s attempt to restrict public access to beaches, while the National Party would protect this aspect of the ‘Kiwi way of life’.
-Shortly afterwards, an opinion poll put the National Party ahead of the Labour Party for the first time in over 18 months.
+This support was boosted by the successful 'iwi/Kiwi' billboard campaign which followed Brash's speech.
+These billboards framed the foreshore debate as the Labour Party's attempt to restrict public access to beaches, while the National Party would protect this aspect of the 'Kiwi way of life'.
+The speech resulted in a surge in support for the National Party.
+From 28% in the polls a month before the speech, the party jumped to 45% two weeks after it: ten points ahead of the Labour Party.

 The government was also facing serious internal debate over its proposed legislation.
 Many of the party's Māori MPs were deeply unhappy with the government's plans, and raised the possibility of breaking ranks to oppose the legislation in Parliament.
 This left the government unsure of whether it had a sufficient number of votes to pass its legislation through Parliament.
 In theory, the government had a narrow majority willing to support its proposed bill, with Labour, the Progressives, and United Future all prepared to vote in favour.
 If two of Labour's Māori MPs were to vote against the bill, however, it would fail.
 Moreover, any attempt to make the bill more favourable to these MPs would risk losing the support of United Future.